-It is our goal that with these cards, we can equip individuals and organizations with the tools to have a meaningful conversation on how to adopt Barakah Culture in their lives and fight the madness of ‘workism’ and the Hustle culture.
+It is our intention that with these cards, we can equip individuals and organizations with the tools to have a meaningful conversation on how to adopt Barakah Culture in their lives and fight the madness of Hustle culture.

 Getting the Cards

-How to use the Barakah Culture Cards for yourself or team?
+How to use the Barakah Culture Cards for yourself and your team?

-There are several ways to use these cards, and you can use your imagination and creativity to come up with even more imaginative ways to make the most of these cards for learning and training purposes.
+There are several ways to play with these cards, and you can use your imagination and creativity to come up with imaginative ways to make the most of these cards for learning and training purposes.

-Below is our recommended way to use the cards:
+Below is our recommended ways to use the cards:

 Step 1: Give each individual a set of cards.